CurveBending/CurveBending.github.io/_posts/2024-08-21-Methane Pyrolysis and Turquoise Hydrogen.md

 | Source               | Uses methane (with potential to use biogas and become carbon neutral/negative) | Uses water                                                   |
 | By-product           | The solid carbon can be used in manufacturing (however, most Carbon is sequestered in practice due to the challenge to secure an offtake agreement) | Produces oxygen as a byproduct                               |
 | Technology readiness | Currently at pilot scale; Potentially lower cost than electrolysis | More mature technology; Costs decreasing with scale and improved technology |

+While electrolysis, being a more mature technology, has attracted the interest of many large renewable companies for initial deployment, there's no gaurantee it will be the future of hydrogen.
+Even with Clean Hydrogen Production Tax Credit, 'green hydrogen' is still too costly to scale.
+In the business hydrogen, it's important to always be on the lookout for emerging technologies and other types of players.

 **Companies to watch**